 Amla or India Goosberry is regarded as a wonder berry on account of its tremendous medicinal and remedial properties.
 I can go on and on writing about this amazing fruit which is a power house of Vitamin C and is packed with antioxidants.
 It is called Amalaki in Sanskrit and is one of the ingredient in the Triphala other two being Haritaki and Bibhitaki.
 Its is also the main ingredients in the popular Ayurvedic preparation “Chyavanprash”, it also an excellent natural Eye tonic according to Ayurveda.
 Talking about hair it is immensely beneficial for strengthening and the darkening the hair.

 Benefits of Amla For Hair

 It is a natural hair tonic for overall hair health

-This DIY cleanser for hair has all the qualities that you would like your shampoo to possess, this shampoo cleanses, conditions, stimulates hair growth, manages the frizz and imparts a lustrous volume to your hair.
+This DIY shampoo for hair has all the qualities that you would like your shampoo to possess.
+This shampoo cleanses, conditions, stimulates hair growth, manages the frizz and imparts a lustrous volume to your hair.
 All that it takes is a little extra time and effort than what your store bought shampoo will take.

 The Recipe is totally chemical free and it calls for following ingredients

 Reetha / Ritha/ Aritha ( soapnuts) dried : 7-8